cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Outputs: L_i, the i-th Lagrange coefficient

   Errors:
-  - "invalid parameters", if any coordinate is equal to 0
+  - "invalid parameters", if any x-coordinate is equal to 0 or if x_i is not in L

   def derive_lagrange_coefficient(x_i, L):
     if x_i = 0: